The City by the Bay hosts a world class business district, opera, and various ethnic neighborhoods that date back 150-plus years.

 In S.F. you can find Mexican, English, German, Czech, Belgian, and other international-style beers – and the food to go along with them.

 You can also find a host of West Coast-style ales that let your tastebuds know you’re in a certified California city.
-Enjoy!
+If liquor is more your thing, though, then check out these distilleries around town!

 Did we leave a restaurant out of this list?
 Make sure you leave us a comment and we’ll check it out!